Ahmad1156/restaurent/README.md

 # restaurent
-Restaurent Template getting data from my done API posted on heroku.
+1-Restaurent Template getting data from my done API posted on heroku.
+2-used nodemailer to send email(for reservation)(by posting requests to backend API).